Harvard Works Because We Do

 Harvard Works Because We Do is a book of photographs by Gregory Halpern.
 The book was published in 2003 by Quantuck Lane / W. W. Norton, with an introduction by Studs Terkel.
 The photographs, compiled by Halpern while an undergraduate at Harvard University, document the lives of Harvard workers.

-The photographs and the book was part of a living wage campaign at Harvard University.
-The activism called the minimum wage of Harvard workers being raised from $8 to $10.25 to match the minimum wage of Cambridge, Massachusetts, where the school is located.
-The campaign succeeded in getting the minimum wage raised to $11.35 for janitors and $11.15 for security guards.
+The photographs and the book were part of a campaign at Harvard University seeking higher wages for menial labor staff and other basic positions.
+The activism called for the minimum wage of Harvard workers being raised from $8 to $10.25 to match the minimum wage of Cambridge, Massachusetts, where the school is located.
+The result was that the minimum wage raised to $11.35 for janitors and $11.15 for security guards.